maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 6. Added `checkvars` option to inputs.
 7. Add in support for the [Damerau-Levenshtein distance](../Authoring/Levenshtein_distance.md).
 8. Add in suppprt for the display of [Complex Numbers](../CAS/Complex_numbers.md).
+9. Add in basic solving of expressions with the not equals.
+E.g. `x-1#0` is now considered equivalent to `x#1`.

 ### Add in support for Moodle 4.0